-The comprehensive diagnostics of the interdisciplinary trends of digital humanities paradigm for AI-enhanced education disclosed the interoperability of soft skills and digital communication skills across contrasting timeframes and stages of Arts and Humanities education.
+The comprehensive diagnostics of the interdisciplinary trends of digital education in the pandemic paradigm disclosed the interoperability of soft skills and digital communication skills across contrasting timeframes and stages of Liberal Arts education.

 Digital environment, digital industry, digital communication, digital stakeholders and digital literacy are estimated as the interoperable parameters that inform interdiciplinarity of trends and models in digital educational design and practice in the timespan of the last 2 years (2020-2021).